Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/_index.md

 date: 2020-05-29T00:00:00.000Z
 hide_readingtime: true
 ---
-This section explains how to get started with the Axway Central CLI to support a DevOps approach to API Management.
+Get started with the Axway Central CLI to support a DevOps approach to API Management.

 ## What is the Axway Central CLI